 - Dural tear – Leak of CSF from wound or forming a pseudomeningocele (DDx abscess, seroma, organising clot).

-(Syrinx).
-Hydromyelia is dilatation of the central canal (lined by ependyma); syringomyelia is cavitation outside the cental canal lined by glial cells; difficult to distinguish between these on imaging.
+Hydromyelia is dilatation of the central canal (lined by ependyma); syringomyelia (syrinx) is cavitation outside the cental canal lined by glial cells; difficult to distinguish between these on imaging – hence the term syringohydromyelia.
 May be developmental (Arnold-Chiari malformation), trauma, tumour, inflammatory or ischaemic.
 Presyrinx is altered CSF flow prior to development of syringomyelia, spinal cord becomes oedematous and expanded.
 Reversible if CSF pressure treated.
 Exosyrinx – eccentric intra- and extra-medullary syrinx.
 Well-defined, signal follows CSF.
 May have glial adhesions creating linked-sausage appearance.
 Unless definite benign Hx (eg contusion, Chiari I), give Gad to search for a tumour nidus.
 May enhance on delayed imaging.
 Causes include:

 - Hydromyelia communicating with 4th ventricle – From obstruction of CSF at 4th ventricle outlets, associated with hydrocephalus.